symonkipkemei/fmd-repo/README.md

  1. Distribution funds  to (waleed_effect)
  2. Change other income table to employee table
  3. Replace employee tag on project_bee to name of employee

+ # salaries_table
+ This table is going to host the respective pays for each individual per project.